 Mail Duck by Erica Sirotich

 This is a fun interactive book.
 Children lift flaps to see what’s inside the packages Mail Duck delivers to his woodland friends.
-In addition to learning shapes, beginning letter sounds can also be pointed out as each house has a letter that starts with the name of the animal who lives there.
+In addition to learning shapes, beginning letter sounds can also be pointed out as each house has a letter that starts with the name of the animal who live there.

 Bulldozer’s Shapes (Goodnight, Goodnight, Construction Site) by Sherri Duskey Rinker

 This is an ideal book for children who are fascinated by construction vehicles.
-The story is told in a rhyming pattern which helps makes the text predictable as children guess the shapes that are being made.
+The story is told in a rhyming pattern which helps make the text predictable as children guess the shapes that are being made.

 The Day it Rained Hearts by Felicia Bond

 This is a sweet story about the day it rained hearts and the girl who collected them to give away as Valentines.